 Soil Conditioner Market Outlook:

 The most significant primary growth driver for the global soil conditioner market is rampant soil deterioration and loss of soil organic matter, compelling large-scale rehabilitation.
 Strategic use of farm waste in the form of manure and compost has dramatically enhanced soil fertility and environmental health.
-Various U.S.-based studies have shown that organic fertilizers can increase soil organic carbon by approximately 17.7% and enhance crop yields by around 7.7%, reinforcing the case for sustainable land management.
+Various studies have shown that Vermicompost (VC) is a soil amendment that builds soil fertility by providing nutrients (NPK), improving microbial activity, improving water retention capabilities, making soil healthier and more productive, naturally.
 In alignment with this, USDA-supported programs, especially those targeting phosphorus and nitrogen management, have formally integrated soil conditioners into conservation practices.
 These initiatives are embedded in agricultural legislation aimed at reducing nutrient runoff and improving long-term farm productivity.

 Soil Conditioner Market Size